trevorprater/wholikes/README.md

 [The photo was used as an *album cover* for a Japan-based artist, Metatron (I really like the soundtrack and I'm happy to have assited in it's creation)](https://hellobilly.bandcamp.com/releases)

 ---

-Please do not use the quality of the code in this repo to judge my current skill levels.
-It was purely a nascent script that went viral.